 Some people do not practice Hatha Yoga because they feel that this yoga is very difficult or they will not be able to do it.
 Some people start yoga with some Yoga Poses which are a bit difficult and provide difficulty in getting started, due to which they leave Yoga.

-Today, we will tell you the best easy Poses for Yoga beginners as well as the health benefits available from it.
-So let’s know what are the yoga postures for a great start?
+Today, we will tell you the best easy Poses for Yoga beginners as well as the health benefits available from them.
+So let’s know what are yoga postures for a great start.

 1. Tadasana or Mountain Pose

 When we talk about yoga poses Tadasana comes first in our mind. children or old people, everyone can do it, which is not disabled.